lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the cyoa directory.<br/><br/>
 ![cyoa1](readme_images/cyoa1.png)

-- Run all the .go files in the main directory to start the web application.
+- Run the .go files in the main directory to start the web application.
 (By default, the program takes the gopher.json file to build the story tree.
-You can use the f flag to specify another path of the file that will be used)<br/><br/>
+You can use the f flag to specify a path of another file)<br/><br/>
 ![cyoa2](readme_images/cyoa2.png)

 - Visit the root path of the web app on a browser (it will be redirected to the /intro path).
-(In this example, we chose some of the available options (the ones in a darker color) to make our own story)<br/><br/>
+(In this example, we chose some of the available options (the ones in a darker color) to make our story)<br/><br/>
 ![cyoa3](readme_images/cyoa3.png)<br/><br/>
 ![cyoa4](readme_images/cyoa4.png)<br/><br/>
 ![cyoa5](readme_images/cyoa5.png)<br/><br/>